2019 AARP Community Challenge: The Rules

 The activity defined in the proposal must be completed by November 4, 2019

 Grant Selection Process

 Grant recipients will be selected by an AARP panel of experts on aging, community development and livable communities.
 Projects will be judged on the degree to which their goals make an immediate change that leads to longer-term impact in a manner that meets all other selection criteria.

-Submissions must meet the following threshold criteria to be considered:
+Threshold Criteria (must meet the following criteria to be considered):